 Hearing musicians talk about music is comparable to hearing linguists talking about English.
 Both groups employ a meta-language –language about language.
 Just as this word or that has associations, weight, history, deep meaning, so do notes, chords, intervals.
 Listen, for example to this ABC RN documentary about the ‘Devil’s interval’ and realise that this idea of music as language extends into an equivalence between the choices a musician makes when composing or improvising.
 ‘To elicit effect X in your audience, employ device Y.’

 There have been some experiments conducted about whether being musically trained affects the way you listen.
-The results of at least one experiment This is Your Brain on Music on Music) indicate that the differences are not as large as you might intuitively imagine.
+The results of at least one experiment 1 performed by Dr Daniel J Levitin and colleagues (Levitin is the author of This is Your Brain on Music on Music) indicate that the differences are not as large as you might intuitively imagine.
 Trained musicians hear emotional cues in music more intensely – a variation in the speed or loudness of a piece of music might elicit the same emotional response in all listeners but the response is likely to be more intense for listeners who have significant musical training.
 Perhaps because they’ve been trained to hear the cues and recognise them.
 Like me and literature, a trained musician can’t switch off what they’ve learned.

 There is no unequivocal answer to the question of whether any audience member (poets and others) should be musically trained to fully appreciate jazz or to be able to write or appreciate jazz poetry.
 Jazz critic Martin Williams (writing in the 1950s and 1960s) said that he wanted his readers to be able to ‘hear a numeric 4/4 pulse and count measures’2.
 Acknowledging, of course, that music criticism and poetry are not the same thing, there is an underlying assumption to this requirement of Williams’ that technical knowledge is essential for proper listening.
 An aligned assumption is that experiencing the music without technical knowledge is going to provide a lesser experience.